Her’s my guide to visiting Pierrefonds Castle, a must see landmark in northern France. Pierrefonds is an easy day trip from Paris.

-My travel companion's a castle snob.
+My travel companion was a castle snob.
 He didn’t want to stop at Pierrefonds Castle on our sojourn in northern France.
 “It’s a fake,” he moaned.
 “It’s an idealized version of a medieval castle, not a real medieval castle,” he intoned.

 And all that’s true, yet it didn’t dissuade me one bit.
 The fairytale castle looked so romantic online with its towers, turrets, and fantastical sculptures.
 I fell in love with its handsome face at once.

 Besides, I loved Viollet-le-Duc’s other Gothic revival confections, Carcassone, in southern France and Notre Dame in Paris.
 And Pierrefonds is so magical that it even starred as Camelot in the BBC’s hit show Merlin.

 I wanted to see Pierrefonds in real life on my geographical cure.
 I cajoled my friend into a pit stop, thankfully without even having to kneecap him.
 And I’m glad I was insistent.
 Pierrefonds is charming and delightful in a way few things are.
 Even if its restored bits are of slightly more recent vintage.

 History of Pierrefonds Castle

 In the late 14th century, Louis of Valois, the Duke of Orleans built the fortress of Pierrefonds.
 Located about an hour north of Paris, it was a defensive fortification intended to solidify Valois power during the French noblemen’s fierce infighting during the Hundred Years War.

 In 1413, with Louis’ son Charles now in possession of the castle, Pierrefonds was burned down by a rival Burgundian.
 Charles gave the order for Pierrefonds to be rebuilt.
 Upon Charles’ death, the castle passed into the hands of Louis XII.